boldandbusted/my-vim-plugins/README.md

 The good, the bad, and the ugly.

 This is mostly a rebundling of Vim plugins via git submodules.
+(And now a Homebrew Brewfile, see [BONUS ROUND](#BONUSROUND) below).

 ## Prerequisites